 Commodity prices are a significant factor impacting our acquisition and divestiture strategy, as well as the decisions of our operators in conducting their operations.
 Prices for oil and natural gas can be highly volatile.
 For instance, the COVID-19 pandemic and efforts to mitigate the spread of the disease, combined with OPEC actions in early 2020, led to spot and future prices of oil and natural gas falling to historic lows during the second quarter of 2020 and remaining depressed through much of 2020.
-Our operators in the Williston Basin responded by significantly decreasing drilling and completion activity, and by shutting in or curtailing production from a significant number of producing wells.
+Oil and gas operators responded by significantly decreasing drilling and completion activity, and by shutting in or curtailing production from a significant number of producing wells.
 Commodity prices, however, quickly reached pre-pandemic levels in the second half of 2021, and during 2022 increased further, in part as a result of the Russian invasion of Ukraine in combination with ongoing crude oil production limits from OPEC.
-On June 4, 2023, OPEC plus Russia and certain of its allies agreed to reduce their overall production targets by an additional 1.4 million Bbl per day beginning in January 2024.
-This cut is in addition to the reductions in production of approximately 1.66 million Bbl per day, announced on April 2, 2023, and 2 million Bbl per day, announced in October 2022.
-Further, Saudi Arabia announced a separate voluntary production cut for July 2023 of 1 million Bbl per day which, in July 2023, was subsequently extended into August 2023.
-Also in July 2023, Russia announced a separate voluntary production cut of 500,000 Bbl per day for August 2023.
-The ongoing conflict between Russia and Ukraine may have further global economic consequences, including disruptions of the global energy markets, inflation and supply chain constraints.
+On June 4, 2023, OPEC plus Russia and certain of its allies agreed to reduce their overall production targets by an additional 1.4 million Bbl per day, announced in October 2022.
+Further, Saudi Arabia and Russia extended separate voluntary production cuts, previously announced, through the end of 2023 of 1.3 million Bbl per day.
+In addition, in October 2023, an ongoing conflict between Israel and Palestinian militants in the Israel-Gaza region led to significant armed hostilities.
+While the impact of this event remains uncertain, such conflict and the ongoing conflicts between Russia and Ukraine, and in the Middle East may have further global economic consequences, including disruptions of the global energy markets, inflation and supply chain constraints.

-As a result of such commodity price volatility, which we expect to continue throughout 2023, our earnings and operating cash flows can vary substantially, and are subject to external factors over which we have no control.
+As a result of such commodity price volatility, which we expect to continue throughout 2023 and 2024, our earnings and operating cash flows can vary substantially, and are subject to external factors over which we have no control.
 While we do hedge a substantial portion of our production, we are still significantly subject to movements in commodity prices.
 Such volatility can make it difficult to predict future effects on our financial results and the decisions of our operators.
 Factors that we expect will continue to impact commodity prices include product demand connected with global economic conditions, inflationary factors, industry production and inventory levels, the United States Department of Energy's future planned repurchases (or additional possible releases) of oil from the strategic petroleum reserve, technology advancements, production quotas or other actions imposed by OPEC countries, actions of regulators, and regional supply interruptions or fears thereof that may be caused by military conflicts (including invasion), civil unrest, pandemic or political uncertainty.
 Any of the foregoing can have a substantial impact on the prices of oil and natural gas, which in turn impacts the decision of our operators to drill and extract resources.
 Despite such commodity price volatility, we expect that our cash flow from operations and borrowing availability under our Revolving Credit Facility will allow us to meet our liquidity needs for the next twelve months.